How Insoles For Fallen Arches Reduce Pain & Fatigue

 Do I Need to Do Something About My Fallen Arches?

 Even when fallen arches are not particularly painful, it is important to address the condition, as it can lead to other painful foot issues.
-It is associated with plantar fasciitis, tendinitis, and worsening arthritis.
+It is associated with medical conditions such as plantar fasciitis, tendinitis, and worsening arthritis.

 Fallen arches can also exacerbate existing knee and hip pain.
 Staying fit and practicing yoga is a good preventative measure.
 However, treating fallen arches is also important for people with sensitive knees and hips.
 Additionally, fallen arches make the toes work harder while walking.
 This can lead to even more foot pain, corns, and blisters.